Proudly Serving Colorado Springs and South Denver

 Next, mold removal starts, which involves scrubbing hard surfaces with a commercial cleaner and disposing of porous materials like drywall and carpeting.

-Last, the area is restored back to its original condition, or sometimes even better!
+Last, the area is restored to its original condition, or sometimes even better!

 Mold remediation is not a DIY project.
-It’s easy for mold to spread, and using the wrong products or methods can make the problem worse, not to mention the potential health risks involved.
+It’s easy for mold to spread, and using the wrong products or methods can worsen the problem, not to mention the potential health risks involved.

 The Role of Professionals in Mold Remediation

-Professional mold remediation technicians play a crucial role in effectively treating and preventing mold issues.
+Professional mold remediation technicians are crucial in effectively treating and preventing mold issues.
 They have the expertise to identify the source of the moisture causing the mold growth, the protective equipment to keep themselves safe during the process, and the tools to ensure efficient and effective mold removal.

-When hiring a professional, it’s essential to ask questions such as whether testing before and after the remediation is included in the cost, if they carry mold-specific insurance, and what certifications their technicians have.
-A mold remediation specialist will have the knowledge and experience to ensure a thorough job, protecting both the structural integrity of your home and the health of its residents.
+When hiring a professional, it’s essential to ask whether testing before and after the remediation is included in the cost, if they carry mold-specific insurance, and what certifications their technicians have.
+A mold remediation specialist will have the knowledge and experience to ensure a thorough job, protecting your home’s structural integrity and its residents’ health.

-The process of mold remediation is a comprehensive approach to not just remove mold, but also prevent its recurrence in the future.
-It’s an investment towards a healthy, mold-free home.
+The process of mold remediation is a comprehensive approach to not just removing mold but also preventing its recurrence in the future.
+It’s an investment toward a healthy, mold-free home.

 Factors Influencing the Cost of Mold Remediation